Many Non-Buddhists choose to keep a Buddha statue at home & get some as gifts for their friends. It may be because:

 With that respect in mind, you would know how to place the statue accordingly.
 You can think of how you would place a picture of your loved one, Mother Mary, or a Crucifix.

-If the statue sparks the curiosity of some guests or your family members to stop and ask about it, it has already offered meaningful value for that reason alone.
+If the statue sparks the curiosity of some guests or your family members to stop for a moment and ask about it, it has already offered meaningful value for that reason alone.

 A Home in My Heart